davidcelis/sparkles/README.md

 * `DATABASE_URL`: A connection string for a PostgreSQL database.
 This is defined automatically for you if you're using something like Heroku or Dokku and add the PostgreSQL plugin/resource.
 * `REDIS_URL`: A connection string for a Redis database.
 This is defined automatically for you if you're using something like Heroku or Dokku and add the Redis plugin/resource.
 * `RAILS_MASTER_KEY`: The contents of the `master.key` file you generated earlier.
+* `SLACK_CLIENT_ID` (optional): The Client ID of your Slack application if you'd rather provide it in the environment instead of the `credentials.yml.enc` file
+* `SLACK_CLIENT_SECRET` (optional): The Client Secret of your Slack application if you'd rather provide it in the environment instead of the `credentials.yml.enc` file
+* `SLACK_SIGNING_SECRET` (optional): The Signing Secret of your Slack application if you'd rather provide it in the environment instead of the `credentials.yml.enc` file

 ## Development [![View performance data on Skylight](https://badges.skylight.io/status/wrjfnvXfyKpB.svg)](https://oss.skylight.io/app/applications/wrjfnvXfyKpB)